-2) Working Hours
+(2) Working Hours

-Participants are expected to be at work approximately 35 hours a week, excluding lunch breaks.
-The breakdown of a Participant's working hours may differ among Contracting Organisations; however, Participants are generally required to work Monday through Friday between the hours of 8:30a.m. and 5:15p.m.
+Participants are expected to work approximately 35 hours a week, excluding lunch breaks.
+The breakdown of a participant's working hours may differ among contracting organisations; however, participants are generally required to work Monday through Friday between the hours of 8:30 a.m. and 5:15 p.m.
 Generally, Saturdays, Sundays, and Japanese national holidays are days off.
-However, there are cases in which work duties may require changes in the normal schedule or require a Participant to work on Saturdays, Sundays, or Japanese national holidays.
-The number of paid holidays per year differs among Contracting Organisations, but in principle Participants are allowed at least 10 days.
+However, there are cases in which work duties may require changes to the normal schedule or require a participant to work on Saturdays, Sundays, or Japanese national holidays.
+The number of paid holidays per year differs among contracting organisations, but participants are granted at least 10 days in principle.

-3) Remuneration
+(3) Remuneration

-Remuneration per annum is approximately \(\frac{\pmathbb{3}}{3},360,000\) in the first year, \(\frac{\pmathbb{2}}{3},600,000\) in the second year, and \(\frac{\pmathbb{2}}{3},900,000\) in the third year.
-The sums above are reflective of one year of participation in the Programme based on the designated remuneration.
-Therefore, in the case where the period of participation is less than one year, the amount of remuneration will also less than the above according to the length of the period of participation.
-In addition, in the case where a Participant who is deemed to have excellent work ability by the Contracting Organisation exceeds 3 years, the remuneration will be approximately \(\frac{\pmathbb{2}{3}}{3},960,000\) in both the fourth and the fifth year.
+Remuneration per annum is approximately ¥4,020,000 in the first year, ¥4,140,000 in the second year, and ¥4,260,000 in the third year.
+The above sums apply to participants who have worked for one full year.
+If a participant's period of participation in the Programme is less than one year, the remuneration amount will be prorated accordingly.
+In addition, in the case where a participant who is deemed to have excellent work ability by the contracting organisation exceeds 3 years of participation, the remuneration will be approximately ¥4,320,000 in both the fourth and the fifth years.
+This remuneration will be applied from April 2025.
 This remuneration is a sufficient amount to cover average living expenses in Japan.

-Participants are required to bear the cost of taxes in cases in which income and resident taxes are imposed.3
+Participants are required to bear the cost of taxes in cases in which income and resident taxes are imposed.